telefonicaid/kafnus/doc/03_operational_guide.md

 - Copying the base sink configuration JSON files
 - Replacing the `config.topic` prefixes (each tenant uses isolated Kafka topics)
 - Replacing the `config.table.name.format` prefixes (so each tenant persists to its own DB schemas/tables)
-- Reviewing DB connection options if different PostGIS/Mongo instances are used
+- Reviewing DB connection options if different PostGIS/Mongo instances are used (check for `config.connection.url`)

 Once adapted, register the new connector set using the same process (`curl -X POST ...`).